Utkar5hM/mariadb-ebpf-exporter/README.md

 - `docker-attach-run` will build the project using docker by default for the running mariadb docker container with name `some-mariadb` and run the generated binary.

-Additional arguments can be passed to the build script.
+#### Additional optional arguments can be passed to the build script.
 The following arguments are supported:

 - The `-f` flag is an optional argument.
 Use it if your mysqld is located in a different path and not symlinked.
 By default, mariadbd is usually symlinked to /usr/bin/mysqld, so the argument is not required in that case better to have a check.
 This also makes sure that the correct symbol name is found and used while building for your version of mariadb/mysql.